rimesc/google-sheets-calendar-connector/README.md

 Run `npm install` to install dependencies.

-Follow the linked instructions to enable both the [Google Calendar](https://developers.google.com/google-apps/calendar/quickstart/nodejs) and [Google Sheets](https://developers.google.com/sheets/api/quickstart/nodejs) APIs, including replacing the `client_secret.json` file with your own client secret.
+Follow the linked instructions to enable both the [Google Calendar](https://developers.google.com/google-apps/calendar/quickstart/nodejs) and [Google Sheets](https://developers.google.com/sheets/api/quickstart/nodejs) APIs.

 Edit [environment.ts](src/environment/environment.ts) to configure the locations of your Google calendar and spreadsheet and other aspects of the application.